 ***Due to COVID-19, all info below is subject to change.
 I do not run these events and things could turn on a dime at any time.
-Click through links and do your research to confirm before traveling to these events!***
+Click through the links and do your research to confirm before traveling to these events!***

 1) Apple Pickin’ Jubilee

-The folks at Hillcrest Orchards near Ellijay welcome us to come pick apples from September 5th until November 1st, or until all the apples are gone!
+The folks at Hillcrest Orchards near Ellijay welcome us to come to pick apples from September 5th until November 1st, or until all the apples are gone!